mingderwang/ipdid-wallet/README.md

 Download [Expo Go](https://expo.io/client) to run this application on iOS or Android device.

+* Features
+** Scan DID QR code
+** Resolving DID to DID Document with W3C DID standard ** Display Credential context, such as Alumni of the school which School issue the credential.

 # DID generator and QR Code

 * IPDID DID complainted Indetify System can run to create DID and register on IPFS and SKALE network blockchain.